Free Printable: Low Carb & Keto Food List

 How To Make Keto Cheesecake

-This section shows how to make sugar-free cheesecake, with step-by-step photos and details about the technique, to help you visualize it.
+I have step-by-step photos here to help you visualize the recipe.
 For full instructions, including amounts and temperatures, see the recipe card below.

-For the most part, the method is very similar to a regular cheesecake, so the result tastes authentic.
-If we want to make our keto cheesecake taste like the real thing, we’re going to make it using the same method as the real thing!
+If we want to make our keto cheesecake taste like the real thing, we’re going to have to make it using the same method as the real thing! 😉 For the most part, my method here is very similar to a regular one:

 Make The Crust

-- Preheat.
+- Get everything ready.
 Preheat the oven to 350 degrees F. Line the bottom of a 9-inch springform pan with parchment paper.

-- Mix dry ingredients.
-In a medium to large mixing bowl, stir the almond flour, melted butter, Besti, and vanilla extract, until well combined.
+- Mix the dough.
+In a medium to large bowl, stir the almond flour, melted butter, Besti, and vanilla extract, until well combined.
 The dough will be slightly crumbly.

 - Cool.
 Set the crust aside to cool for at least 10 minutes.
-(Meanwhile, you can make the filling.)
+Make the filling while you wait!

 Make The Filling

-- Beat cream cheese and Besti.
-Using an electric hand mixer or stand mixer, at medium speed, beat the cream cheese and powdered Besti, until fluffy.
+- Beat the cream cheese and Besti.
+Using an electric hand mixer or stand mixer at medium speed, beat the cream cheese and powdered Besti, until fluffy.
+This is where room-temperature cream cheese is crucial!

-- Add eggs.
+- Add the eggs.
 Beat in the eggs, one at a time.

-- Add lemon juice and vanilla.
-Beat in the lemon juice and vanilla at the end.
+- Add the lemon juice and vanilla.
+Beat them in at the end.

-TIP: Keep the mixer at medium speed the whole time.
+TIP: Keep your mixer at medium speed the whole time.

 Too-high speed will introduce too many air bubbles, which we don’t want.